hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_06_EC2_Instance_Storage.md

   - Setup rules to retain deleted snapshots so you can recover them after an accidental deletion
   - Specify retention (from 1 day to 1 year)

+We can create a snapshot from EC2 > Volumes > some volume id > Actions > Create Snapshot.

+We can create a new volume on a different AZ from a snapshot from EC2 > Snapshots > some snapshot id > Actions > Create Volume.

+We can go to recycle bin from EC2 > Snapshots > Recycle Bin and create a retention rule for deleted snapshots.

+We can create a demo retention rule:

+- Retention rule name: DemoRetentionRule
+- Resource type: EBS Snapshots
+- Name: DemoRetentionRule

+Let's delete the snapshot from EC2 > Snapshots > some snapshot id, we can see its Storage tier is "Standard".
+After deleting it we can see that it is moved to Recycle Bin and we can recover it.

+### AMI Overview